AWhiteKnight/ioBroker.moma/README.md

 Basic idea is to have
 + a tree for each instance (moma.\<instance-id\>) containing all the informations of the machine the instance is running on.
-Below this there are the categories
-    + info - static non technical information
-    + layout - static technical information
-    + state - load/usage values

-    Below these categories the different components are listed as devices, containing the value sets.
-+ and a common tree (moma.x) below which every instance creates a device \<hostname\> containing a reference to the instance and some monitoring informations.
++ a common tree (moma.x) below which every instance creates a device \<hostname\> containing a reference to the instance and some monitoring informations.

 ## Reference